anshumanbh/brutesubs/README.md

 The individual output from the tools will be stored at `./myoutdir/output/gobusteroutput.txt`, `./myoutdir/output/enumalloutput.txt` and `./myoutdir/output/sublist3routput.txt`

+The final result from this orchestration will be stored at `./myoutdir/finalresult.txt`.

-So on and so forth..I have also explained each environment variable in the `sample-env` file just in case there is confusion.
+I have also explained each environment variable in the `sample-env` file just in case there is confusion.